-No types of business leases are distinguished by the law.
+No specific types of business leases are distinguished by the law.
 In practice the leases will vary depending on the type of leased premises, for example lease of office space, lease of warehouses, etc. In relation to the land, private land lease and public land lease can be distinguished, where the public land lease will be subject to certain limitations (minimum threshold of rent, maximum term of lease, etc.) and procedures.

-10.3 What are the typical provisions for leases of business premises in your country regarding: a) length of term; b) rent increases; c) tenant's right to sell or sub-lease; d) (i) change of control of the tenant; and (ii) transfer of lease as a result of a corporate restructuring (e.g. merger); and e) repairs?

-a) Length of term

-As a general rule, the maximum term of the lease is not limited by law (there are exceptions in relation to real estate which is not registered with the Land Register, public land in ports, etc.).
+- 10.3 What are the typical provisions for leases of business premises in your country regarding: a) length of term; b) rent increases; c) tenant's right to sell or sub-lease; d) (i) change of control of the tenant; and (ii) transfer of lease as a result of a corporate restructuring (e.g. merger); and e) repairs? - a) Length of term law (there are exceptions in relation to real estate which is not registered with the Land Register, public land in ports, etc.).
 Generally, in business leases the parties will stipulate a particular term of lease, termination options prior to the expiry of the term (if agreed) and lease extension options (if agreed).